Optimal Echo Chambers: Introduction

-Proposals to eliminate echo chambers (and messaging campaigns more generally) often aim to expose people to views that challenge their beliefs---for example, giving people less control over what appears in their social media feeds, or appealing to them to diversify their sources themselves.\footnote{While some suggestion algorithms show users news stories similar to those they already like, others such as the BuzzFeed News feature ``Outside Your Bubble'' \citep{smith2017} are designed to show users a range of perspectives.
+Proposals to eliminate echo chambers (and messaging campaigns more generally) often aim to expose people to views that challenge their beliefs---for example, appealing to people to diversify their sources themselves, or even giving them less control over what appears in their social media feeds.\footnote{While some suggestion algorithms show users news stories similar to those they already like, others such as the BuzzFeed News feature ``Outside Your Bubble'' \citep{smith2017} are designed to show users a range of perspectives.
 See \citet{obama2017} for an appeal to self-diversify.} It may seem natural that if somebody is misinformed and only paying attention to similar views, exposing them to more accurate information will bring their beliefs closer to the truth.
-However, we show that the opposite can be true.
-If someone is unsure whom to trust, broadening the views they are exposed to may backfire, diminishing the accuracy of their beliefs and undermining their trust in the viewpoints of others.
-This mechanism may help explain the empirical finding that exposing partisans to opposing political views can have unintended consequences, resulting in entrenched prior beliefs rather than convergence.\footnote{\citet{bail2018exposure} find that Republican Twitter users expressed substantially more conservative views after being randomly assigned compensation for following a liberal Twitter bot, whereas Democrats’ attitudes became slightly more liberal after exposure to conservative views.}
+But this doesn't always work in practice---for example, exposing partisans to opposing political views can result in wider disagreement, rather than bringing views together.\footnote{\citet{bail2018exposure} find that social media users incentivized to follow accounts they are politically opposed to polarize more than the control group.
+See Table \ref{tab:bail2018} in Appendix \ref{app:proofs} for further detail.} Our theory can help resolve this seeming paradox.
+We show that if someone is unsure whom to trust, broadening the views they are exposed to can backfire, slowing their learning and undermining their trust in others.

 In our model, an agent starts with a prior belief about the state of the world, which is real-valued.
-There exists a collection of signal sources, and while none is biased, some sources have lower signal variance than others.
-The agent chooses a range to sample from (her echo chamber), and draws a signal from those within that range of her prior expectation.
-Finally, having observed the signal (but not the quality of its source), she takes an action and is rewarded more the closer it is to the true state.
+There exists a collection of signal sources, and some are more accurate and informative than others, though the agent is not sure which.
+The agent chooses a range to sample from (her echo chamber), and draws a signal realization from those within that range of her prior expectation.
+Finally, having observed the signal realization (but not the quality of its source), she takes an action and is rewarded based on how closely it matches the true state.